 Mississippi Wills and Estate Planning Lawyers

-Thinking about creating a will or an estate plan may sound uninteresting, or even morbid.
-Especially for those who are in good health, the idea of planning for what happens after one’s death is often unappealing and may feel unnecessary.
-But creating a will and an estate plan is an important part of responsibly planning for the future.
+Writing your will or spending time on an estate plan may seem unnecessary or even morbid.
+If you are in good health, the idea of planning for what happens after one’s death may be something you believe you should do much, much later.
+However, creating a will or an estate plan is crucial to protecting the people you love the most.

-At the law office of Tannehill Carmean our wills and estate planning lawyers in Oxford, Mississippi can help you to create a robust and comprehensive legal plan that addresses what will happen in the event of your death.
-To learn more about our estate planning services and how we can help, reach out to our law firm directly today.
+At Tannehill Carmean, our Mississippi estate planning attorneys in Oxford can help you create a comprehensive legal plan addressing what will occur when you pass away.
+To learn more about our estate planning services and how we can help, reach out to our Mississippi law firm directly today.

-Creating a will—which is one piece of an estate plan—is a critical part of planning for your future and having control over your assets when you die.
-When you die without a will, your assets will be subject to the state’s intestacy laws.
-This means that the state, not you, will determine who gets what.
+Creating a will—one critical piece of an estate plan—is essential to planning for the future and ensuring your loved ones are not confused, facing excessive tax bills, and lacking access to your financial support.
+When you die without a will, your assets are subject to the state’s intestacy laws.
+This law means that the state, not you, will determine how your assets will be distributed.

 According to intestacy laws in Mississippi, if a person dies without a will, then their assets will be divided in the following manner: